 RIR Policy AFRINIC Allocations and assignments of Internet resources for Internet experiments are available.
 Such allocations or assignments are made for one year after which they must be returned.
 They are intended to support experimental Internet activities.
 Results of experiments must be made freely available to the public.
 APNIC Delegations of Internet resources for Internet experiments are available.
 Such delegations are made for one year after which they must be returned.
 They are intended to support experimental Internet activities.
 Results of experiments must be made freely available to the public.
 On 9 July 2022, APNIC reserved 59.191.232.0/21 IPv4 address space for experimental allocations.
 This address space will be unreserved and put back in the general pool after five years for delegation to account holders as per IPv4 policy.
+In 2025, APNIC reserved a /21 IPv4, /29 IPv6 prefix and 8 ASNs to allow for assignments to be made under the 'Assignment for Temporary Purposes' policy.
+In most cases, no greater than a /24 IPv4 prefix, a /32 IPv6 prefix and a single ASN will be provided unless the applicant can demonstrate a greater need.
+The purposes may include a conference, workshop, special interest group meetings and other purposes as APNIC deems appropriate where a long-term assignment may not be feasible.
 RIPE NCC RIPE NCC uses a reserved pool of Internet resources for temporary assignment.
 The default assignment size is a /24.
 Assignments smaller than a /24 can be made upon request.
 For conferences and other events of short, fixed duration, the maximum assignment time period will be one month longer than the scheduled length of the conference/event but no longer than two months in any case.
 The assignment time limits for longer-term projects and research purposes are up to six calendars months.
-In the case where an End User requires number resources for research purposes, and where the research project details are made public upon registration and the End User commits to making public the results of their research project free of charge and free from disclosure constraints, then the requested number resources may be issued for a period of up to one calendar year and a request for more than a /24 may be justified by routing requirements.
+In the case where an End User requires number resources for research purposes, and where the research project details are made public upon registration and the End User commits to making public the results of

-RIR Policy ARIN ARIN will allocate Numbering Resources to entities requiring temporary Numbering Resources for a fixed period of time under the terms of recognized experimental activity.
+RIR Policy their research project free of charge and free from disclosure constraints, then the requested number resources may be issued for a period of up to one calendar year and a request for more than a /24 may be justified by routing requirements.
+ARIN ARIN will allocate Numbering Resources to entities requiring temporary Numbering Resources for a fixed period of time under the terms of recognized experimental activity.
 LACNIC LACNIC shall make experimental allocations with the aim of encouraging research and development within the region of Latin America and the Caribbean.
 The experimental allocation shall be for a period of one year, renewable for a period of the same duration, with no specified maximum.
 The results of the experiment must be published on a public website.